randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson-First-Robot-Code.md

 ### 5. Customize the code

 Next you will customize the code so it works with your robot.
+If you get stuck, consult the reference [MiniBot Code](https://github.com/FRC-Sonic-Squirrels/MinibotCode) in the team's Github repo.

+The outline of the steps will be:
+1. Install required vendor code to control motors.
+2. Create a [subsystem](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html) to control the drivetrain motors.
+3. Instantiate a class to get user input from an [XboxController](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/XboxController.html).
+4. Create a [command](https://docs.wpilib.org/en/stable/docs/software/commandbased/commands.html) that takes input from the Xbox controller and tells the drivetrain to move the robot.
+5. [Build and deploy](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/deploying-robot-code.html) the code to the robot.
+6. Drive a robot!

 #### Adding Vendor a Dependency